akalia25/StockMarket_Virus_Relationship/README.md

-# StockMarket X Coronavirus Relationship
+# StockMarket VS. Coronavirus Relationship

 ## Abstract:
-The purpose of this script is to determine how the markets are reacting to the recent coronavirus outbreak.
+The purpose of this script is to measure the effect the epidemic coronavirus is having on the global stock markets.
 The script currently looks at two markets the **SPY**(Designed to track the S&P 500 stock market index.
 This fund is the largest ETF in the world).
 As well as the **MCHI** iShares China ETF(Designed to track the large and mid-sized companies in China.
 This ETF seeks to track the investment results of an index composed of Chinese equities that are available to international investors.)

 ## Running The Script:
 To Run this scipt simply download the .py file titled "Market_Relationship.py".
 After the python file has been successfully downloaded, ensure Python has the following modules installed: Pandas, Matplotlib, yfinance.
 If any of these modules are missing, please go to terminal and install them using the pip command: "pip install pandas" , "pip install matplotlib", "pip install yfinance".